rvalavi/blockCV/README.md

 ## New updates of the version 3.0

+The latest version `blockCV` (v3.0) features significant updates and changes.
+All function names have been revised to more general names, beginning with `cv_*`.
+Although the previous functions (version 2.x) will continue to work, they will be removed in future updates after being available for an extended period.
+It is highly recommended to update your code with the new functions provided below.

+Some new updates:

 -   Function names have been changed, with all functions now starting with `cv_`
 -   The CV blocking functions are now: `cv_spatial`, `cv_cluster`,